Bangkok Gay Nightlife

 With its infamous Soi 2 and Soi 4, Silom is considered the main gay area of Bangkok.
 While Soi 2 caters exclusively to those who like dance clubs like DJ Station, Freeman and Expresso, Soi 4 offers a more relaxed atmosphere with pubs, bars and restaurants such as Balcony Bar, Telephone Pub and Sphinx.

 Most foreigners tend to flock around this area more than others.
 Both Soi 2 and Soi 4 are located conveniently close to BTS (Sala Daeng) and MRT (Silom) stations.
-Snugged between Robinson department store and Burger King, the tiny dark alley of Soi 2 is easily missed unless you're looking for it.
+The tiny alley of Soi 2 is easily missed unless you're looking for it.

-Soi 4 is just a short walk from Soi 2, directly opposite Soi Convent (look out for California WOW Fitness).
-If you want to experience something a little more adventurous, the nearby shady Suriwong and Patpong areas reveal a naughtier side of things.
+Soi 4 is just a short walk from Soi 2, directly opposite Soi Convent.
+If you want to experience something a little more adventurous, the nearby shady Suriwong and Patpong areas reveal the naughtier side of things.

 Other notable areas include the Soi Ramkhamhaeng 89/2, or 'Lamsalee'.
 Many dance clubs can be found here and, due to lower drink prices, most of their customers are Thai university students.
 The area behind Chutuchak Weekend Market is also a small clutter of gay-dedicated establishments.
 There are also bars and saunas along the Saphan Kwai and Sukhumvit areas.
 But, unlike Silom, these areas are less frequented by tourists and cater for a largely local clientele.Rate This Place: ( votes)